monachat/monachat-server/README.md

-# monachat-server
+# python-monachat
-A Python clone of Monachat's server
+Monachat server and client for Python